 So if we do take pain medications and are functional people, we are addicts.
 If we don’t take pain medications and are nonfunctional people, we are lazy hypochondriacs.
 Do you see the problem here?

 Tell me, when you non-chronic pain people have pain, what do you do?
 Don’t you want relief?
 So you take something.
 When a chronic pain patient has pain, it’s intense.
 We want relief too.
 Don’t you think we’ve tried OTC pain meds?
 They don’t work with chronic pain.
 If they did, you can bet we’d be taking them!
-So we take the medications that do work, which are often narcotics.
+So we take the medications that do work, which are often opioids.
 I’m not selling them.
 I’m not getting high off them (taking too much makes you feel like puking, not flying!)

-And just in case you’re wondering, I’m not even on long-acting narcotics anymore.
+And just in case you’re wondering, I’m not even on long-acting opioids anymore.
 I had surgery to fix the problem that had been causing my pain for over a year and am now doing well.
 Since I’m still post-op, I need an occasional few Percocet on a bad day, but I’m nearly through with that too.
 Does that sound like addiction to you?

 If chronic pain patients are addicted to anything, it’s to not being in pain.
 And I don’t see anything wrong with that.